greedesign/evstrap-child/README.md

 ### Installing Dependencies
 - Make sure you have installed Node.js, Gulp, and Browser-Sync [1] on your computer globally
-- Open your terminal and browse to the location of your UnderStrap copy
+- Open your terminal and browse to the location of your evStrap copy
 - Run: `$ npm install` then: `$ gulp copy-assets`

 ### Running